JacksonVH23/cpsc4620-project/README.md

 2. Clone this repository somewhere
 3. Start IntelliJ and click "Open" -> Select the 'cpsc4620' folder from within this repository
 4. Once the project is opened, go to the top left and clicked File -> Project Structure
-5. First, open the dropdown menu next to SDK and click "Install SDK"
+5. First, open the dropdown menu next to SDK and click "Download JDK"
-   - Use whatever the most recent version is
+   - Use whatever the most recent version is, I used "Oracle OpenJDK 23.0.1"
 6. Once the Java SDK is installed, then go to 'Libraries' and click the + Icon
 7. Navigate inside the 'mysql-connector' folder in this repo and click on the .jar file, then click Apply to add it to the Library
 8. Finally, modify the values in DBConnector.java to authenticate to your DB